A Strategic Case for Unit Testing

 I’m not going to spend a great deal of time to define a unit test.
 I’ve heard some say, “The smallest piece of code that does meaningful work.”
 But since I frequently use Test First or TDD (Test Driven Design as one of my friends states) I frequently write a test that doesn’t yet know about the size of the work to be done.

-So for my discussion here, it means the use of a “unit test framework” such as Visual Studio 2010 Test or nUnit to write tests that verify your code works properly.
+So for my discussion here, it means the use of a “unit test framework” such as MS Test or xUnit to write tests that verify your code works properly.

 Exercise Your Code to Keep It Lean